Skip to main content

 Additionally, the share of high or low-income concentrated tracts compared to the all-city average was calculated for each city.
 Then the mean and standard deviation was determined so that cities above one standard deviation were flagged to show that the overall city makeup is significantly different than the typical OHNA city.

 The ORS is clear on this indicator, specifying that the dashboard should display “Residential tenants who spend more than 50% of their household income on gross rent for housing.”
-For each city in Oregon with a population of 10,000 or greater, the dashboard displays information on the share of renter households who spend more than 30% (cost burdened) or 50% (severely cost burdened) of their gross (pre-tax) income on gross rent, including utilities.
-Each city was also placed into one of the following rent burden typologies:
+For each local government in Oregon with a population of 10,000 or greater, the dashboard displays information on the share of renter households who spend more than 30% (rent burdened) or 50% (severely rent burdened) of their gross (pre-tax) income on gross rent, including utilities.
+To understand housing cost across the state, each local government was also placed into one of the following rent burden typologies:

 Low severe rent burden; low rent burden city = the percentage of renters with severe burden in the selected city is below the median rate of severe burden in all OHNA cities, and the percentage of renters with rent burden in the selected city is below the median rate of rent burden in all OHNA cities.